Caddickbrown/Excel-Macros/Excel/Custom Formatting.md

 # Commas and Blank 0s
 Code: 001
 ## Explanation:
-This format will add thousand separators (ie. 1,000), and blank out any values of 0
+This format will add thousand separators (i.e. 1,000), and blank out any values of 0
 ## Example (Input = Output):
 1001 = 1,001, -1001 = -1,001, 0 = [BLANK]
 ## Formula: